larskuhtz/ghci-pretty/README.md

 :def cp (\_ -> return ":set -interactive-print=IPPrint.Colored.cpprint")
 ```

-Now, in ghci you can enable colored pretty-printing with the commmand
+Now you can enable colored pretty-printing in ghci with the commmand

 ```.haskell
 :cp